-The Credit Guarantee Fund Trust for Micro and Small Enterprises Scheme (CGTMSE Scheme) provides a framework for Entrepreneurs to obtain collateral free loan in India.
-However, many of the Entrepreneurs starting a Business in India find it hard to obtain a collateral free loan under the CGTMSE scheme due to lack of understanding of Banking Principle and Practices.
-In this article, we provide practical tips for availing a collateral free loan from banks under the CGTMSE Scheme.
+The Credit Guarantee Fund Trust for Micro and Small Enterprises Scheme (CGTMSE Scheme) provides a framework for Entrepreneurs to obtain a collateral-free loan in India.
+However, many of the Entrepreneurs starting a Business in India find it hard to obtain a collateral-free loan under the CGTMSE scheme due to a lack of understanding of Banking Principle and Practices.
+In this article, we provide practical tips for availing a collateral-free loan from banks under the CGTMSE Scheme.

 Tip #1: Prepare a Detailed Project Report or Business Plan

-One of the main challenge for any Entrepreneur is raising funds and keep the business funded.
+One of the main challenges for any Entrepreneur is raising funds and keep the business funded.
 For raising loans from Banks or equity from investors, one of the vital tool or document is a well crafted detailed project report or a business plan.
-A detailed project report is essential for a bank credit officers to understand the business model, projected cash flows and appraise the request for loan.
-A well thought-out project report would prove to the credit appraiser that you are serious about the business idea and is well planned.
-Therefore, preparing a detailed project report or business plan is the first step in obtaining a collateral free loan in India.
+A detailed project report is essential for a bank credit officer to understand the business model, projected cash flows and appraise the request for the loan.
+A well-thought-out project report would prove to the credit appraiser that you are serious about the business idea and is well planned.
+Therefore, preparing a detailed project report or business plan is the first step in obtaining a collateral-free loan in India.

 Tip#2: Ensure your request is Bankable

 While drafting the project report and while making the request to the banker for a loan under the CGTMSE scheme, ensure your request is bankable and within the banking framework.
 Banks norms in India does not currently allow for loans which will be used for Research & Development, creation of intangible assets or marketing expenses.
 Therefore, the request for CGTMSE loan must preferably be backed by a business plan that involves capital asset creation by way of term loan and working capital facility, which will be used for building current assets.